blahah/TGAC-2014-genome-annotation/README.md

 - be aware of the main theoretical approaches to these tasks
 - know which software to use
 - understand what outputs to generate
-- be able to performa first-draft annotation of newly assembled genome
+- be able to perform a first-draft annotation of a newly assembled genome

-### Resources:
+### Resources

 - Slides \[[source](talk)|[view online]()\]
 - [Genome annotation glossary](https://github.com/Blahah/TGAC-2014-genome-annotation/wiki/Genome-annotation-glossary)